Lewis Yelland Andrews

-Lewis Yelland Andrews (26 September 1896-26 September 1937) was an Australian soldier and colonial official who served as the acting District Commissioner for the region of Galilee during the British Mandate over Palestine.
+Lewis Yelland Andrews (26 September 1896 – 26 September 1937) was an Australian soldier and colonial official who served as the acting District Commissioner for the region of Galilee during the British Mandate over Palestine.
 He was assassinated by Arab militants on his way to prayer services at Anglican Christ Church in Nazareth on 26 September 1937.

 Biography

 Lewis Yelland Andrews was a son of A.E.
 Andrews from Sydney, Australia.
 Andrews enlisted in the Egyptian Expeditionary Force in World War I and served as a private at Gallipoli in the Australian Light Horse.
 He later joined the Camel Transport Corps in Egypt and Palestine.
 By war's end he had risen to the rank of captain and worked for the administration of Mandatory Palestine almost from its inception.
 He learnt both Arabic and Hebrew, and served as a district, then an assistant district, officer from 1920 to 1932.
-For the next four years he worked as a development officer (1932-1936) He was appointed liaison officer to the Peel Commission that year and became acting District Commissioner for the Galilee region in 1937.
+For the next five years he worked as a development officer (1932-1937) He was appointed liaison officer to the Peel Commission that year and became acting District Commissioner for the Galilee region in 1937.
 His assassination on 26 September 1937 led the British government to respond by outlawing the Arab Higher Committee and ordering the arrest of its members.
 His assassination was considered to represent a key point in the later phase of the Arab Revolt.

-Andrews was the object of particular hatred among Palestinians in the Galilee area for the repressive manner in which he carried out government measures after the outbreak of the general strike of 1936, and for his support for Zionist settlements in the Galilee where he actively assisted Yishuv efforts to purchase land in the Hula Valley.
+Andrews was the object of particular hatred among Arabs in the Galilee area for the repressive manner in which he carried out government measures after the outbreak of the general strike of 1936, and for his support for Zionist settlements in the Galilee where he actively assisted Yishuv efforts to purchase land in the Hula Valley.
 He openly advised Jews to form their own defense units.
 Before his murder, one of Andrews' last tasks was to organise a program for the Royal Commission.
 He allegedly used his influence in favour of partitioning the Palestine Mandate.
-He was involved in organizing the British Royal Commission, where he threw his weight behind the proposal for partitioning Palestine into Jewish and Arab areas, a proposal bitterly resented by the Palestinians, who regarded him as their strongest enemy.
+He was involved in organizing the British Royal Commission, where he threw his weight behind the proposal for partitioning Palestine into Jewish and Arab areas, a proposal bitterly resented by the Arabs, who regarded him as their strongest enemy.